marinarivosecchi/marinarivosecchi/README.md

 ## Hi there! 🙋🏻‍♀️
-I'm Marina, a civil engineer and self-taught data analyst from Argentina.
+I'm Marina, a civil engineer and data analyst from Argentina.

 ### ✨ About Me in 30 Secs ✨